raspberrychris/paddleboardmaster/content/post/dama-inflatable-stand-up-paddle-board.md

 ## 🏄 1 Year Warranty

 This DAMA inflatable stand up paddle board is an all-around multifunctional board, with a weight capacity of 330 lbs, it is suitable for Yoga, Fishing, Surfing or carrying kids and pets together in both fresh and salt water.
-Dama provide a 1-year manufacturer’s warranty at no additional cost.
-Time will tell how perfect DAMA is in quality and fun!
+Dama provides a 1-year manufacturer’s warranty at no additional cost.

 ## Whats included with the Dama Inflatable Stand Up Paddle Board?